-The poisonous principle in Ricinus communis is ricin.
-A highly toxic protein that can produce severe abdominal pain, drooling, vomiting, diarrhea, excessive thirst, weakness and loss of appetite.
+The poisonous principle in Ricinus communis is ricin. re As a result of the highly toxic protein that can produce severe abdominal pain, drooling, vomiting, diarrhea, excessive thirst, weakness and loss of appetite.
 Severe cases of poisoning can result in dehydration, muscle twitching, tremors, seizures, coma, and death.

 Taxus spp. contains a toxic component known as taxine.
 Which causes central nervous system effects such as trembling, incoordination, and difficulty breathing.
-It can also cause significant gastrointestinal irritation and cardiac failure, which can result in death.
+Also cause significant gastrointestinal irritation and cardiac failure.
+Which can result in death.

-Amaryllis species contain toxins that can cause vomiting, depression, diarrhea, abdominal pain, hypersalivation, anorexia, and tremors.
+Amaryllis species contain toxins.
+Because of these toxins they can cause vomiting, depression, diarrhea, abdominal pain, hypersalivation, anorexia, and tremors.

-Ingestion of Colchicum autumnale by pets can result in oral irritation, bloody vomiting, diarrhea, shock, multi-organ damage and bone marrow suppression.
+Due to ingestion of Colchicum autumnale by pets can cause an oral irritation, bloody vomiting, diarrhea, shock, multi-organ damage and bone marrow suppression.

 Also called branching ivy, glacier ivy, needlepoint ivy, sweetheart ivy and California ivy.
-These contain triterpenoid saponins that, should pet ingest, can result in vomiting, abdominal pain, hypersalivation, and diarrhea.
+These contain triterpenoid saponins.
+In the event that your pet ingest it can result in vomiting, abdominal pain, hypersalivation, and diarrhea.

 Peace Lily (AKA Mauna Loa Peace Lily)

-Spathiphyllum contains calcium oxalate crystals that can cause oral irritation, excessive drooling, vomiting, difficulty in swallowing and intense burning and irritation of the mouth, lips, and tongue in pets who ingest.
+Spathiphyllum contains calcium oxalate crystals.
+In the event that this plant is near your pet it can cause oral irritation, excessive drooling, vomiting, difficulty in swallowing and intense burning and irritation of the mouth, lips, and tongue in pets who ingest.

 Belongs to the Araceae family.
-If chewed or ingested, this popular household plant can cause significant mechanical irritation and swelling of the oral tissues and other parts of the gastrointestinal tract.
+In the event that the dog chews or ingests this plant can cause significant mechanical irritation and swelling of the oral tissues and other parts of the gastrointestinal tract.

-Schefflera and Brassaia actinophylla contain calcium oxalate crystals that can cause oral irritation, excessive drooling, vomiting, and difficulty in swallowing and intense burning and irritation of the mouth, lips, and tongue in pets who ingest.
+Schefflera and Brassaia actinophylla contain calcium oxalate crystals.
+Beccause of this it can cause multiple things.
+For example, oral irritation, excessive drooling, vomiting, and difficulty in swallowing and intense burning and irritation of the mouth, lips, and tongue in pets who ingest.